consumer-reports-innovation-lab/thedigitalstandard.org/src/_standards/privacy/minimal-data-collection.md

       - indicator: >-
           The user information collected is only that which is directly relevant and necessary for the service.
-        procedure: >-
+        procedure_html: >-
-          <p>Investigation and analysis of publicly available documentation to
+          <li>Investigation and analysis of publicly available documentation to
-          determine what the company clearly discloses.</p>
+          determine what the company clearly discloses.</li>
       - indicator: >-
           Product still works when all permissions not relevant to product's functionality are declined.
-        procedure: >-
+        procedure_html: >-
-          <p>Decline permissions not relevant to the product's functionality,
+          <li>Decline permissions not relevant to the product's functionality,
-          verify that product is still functional</p>
+          verify that product is still functional</li>
 ---